Ashley Planes

+History

+In the 1830s, Eastern business interests sought better connections to rapidly growing Midwestern territories.
+They also sought better ways to bring coal from the Coal Region of Northeastern Pennsylvania, which could only be hauled by pack mule overland, or only through long and arduous routes down the Susquehanna River and thence to Philadelphia.

+The 1837 updates to the 1824 Main Line of Public Works legislation prescribed the Ashley Planes to move anthracite coal from the Wyoming Valley eastward over the ridge to the Lehigh Valley, where it could descend by gravity to the canal head and continue by water to Philadelphia, other Atlantic seaports, and export markets.

+Located near Wilkes-Barre, the Planes would join two railroad sections and bridge the drainage divide between the Susquehanna Valley and that of the Lehigh and Delaware Valleys.
+It was built to join the freight capacity of two canals, the Pennsylvania Canal system, locally the West Susquehanna Division at Pittston, and an extension of the Lehigh Canal.

-The Planes were built in 1837 to 1838 by the Lehigh Coal & Navigation Company (LC&N) in Luzerne County, Pennsylvania.
-They were built concurrently with rail lines and an extension of the Lehigh Canal.
-The Planes were connected by rail to the Pennsylvania Canal sending goods and passengers west and via Mountain Top by rail to White Haven.
-The Mountain Top to White Haven route also sent Northern Coal Region anthracite down the newly extended Lehigh Canal.
+The Planes linked Pittsburgh, the Ohio River, and the Midwest to the eastern coastal cities via Pennsylvania's canal system and later, other railroads, the shortest path at the time.
+The Planes sent goods and passengers west and via Mountain Top by rail to White Haven.

 The incline railroads were located at Fairview Township and Hanover Township.
 Before and after loading, coal hoppers would be staged from the Central Railroad of New Jersey's (CNJ) Mountain Top Yard, which was leased from LH&S from the 1870s in nearby Mountain Top, Pennsylvania.
 The three railroads were built in 1837, the 1860s, and 1909, and feature a stationary power source using cable winding and winching and cars traveling down as a counterweight to a car being lifted on parallel tracks.

 It was added to the National Register of Historic Places in 1980.